Mapping eukaryotic plankton globally in all their diversity

-Category: Environment Hits: 1Eukaryotic plankton are an essential and highly diverse component of marine ecosystems.
+Category: Environment Hits: 2Eukaryotic plankton are an essential and highly diverse component of marine ecosystems.
 A research team has established their global geographic distribution using DNA data and a probabilistic model.
 The study highlights large variations in geographic structure between plankton groups depending on their diversity, body size, and ecology, which can be linked to variations in sensitivity to local environmental conditions.

 Read more https://www.sciencedaily.com/releases/2021/11/211110104610.htm